mbtomori/portfolio-template/README.md

 # Build a Portfolio Website

 ## Overview
 Build your own resume and work sample portfolio using this project template.

 With this template, simply edit placeholder text, add relevant images, and deploy.
-You'll be able to share a new portfolio site in a few short hours.
+You'll be able to share a new portfolio site in a few hours.
-The site was designed using Safari and is responsive.
-It was designed for a large web screen.
+The site is designed to be responsive, but is best viewed on a large screen.
+It was tested on Safari.

+View the deployed template site at https://your-portfolio-template.netlify.app.

 ![](public/images/template-img.png)